CortesJoan/WebPortfolio/_portfolios/discord-bot-RSS.md

 ## Description

-FigurasBot is a Discord bot developed to solve a specific need - fetching tweets from an anime figures Twitter account and sending them to designated channels on a Discord server.
-This was motivated by recent issues with Twitter bots on Discord.
-As a moderator of an anime Discord community, I wanted a free alternative to keep the community updated with the latest tweets.
+RssDiscordBot is an open-source Discord bot designed to fetch tweets from a specified Twitter account's RSS feed  and send them to designated channels on a Discord server.
+This bot provides a reliable solution for keeping your Discord community updated with the latest tweets from a Twitter account, without the need for direct Twitter integration.

-The bot is built using Python and leverages the discord.py library to interact with the Discord API.
-It fetches tweet data from Twitter using RSS feeds, allowing it to bypass the need for the Twitter API.
-The bot is designed to be easily configurable, with the ability to specify the RSS feed URL, target Discord channels, and the interval at which to check for new tweets.
+By making the code available to the public, you can now run your own instance of RssDiscordBot and target any Twitter account you wish, ensuring a seamless integration with your Discord server.

+## Motivation

+As a moderator of an Discord anme community, I wanted a free alternative to keep the community updated with the latest tweets.
 </div>

 <div class="col-lg-8 text-center" markdown=1>